+The Yemen conflict is one of the biggest humanitarian crises in the world, with at least 80% of the country’s population affected.
 The international coalition led by Saudi Arabia has launched more than 18,000 air attacks since March 2015.
 One third of strikes hit civilian targets including markets, homes and hospitals.

 Mines, which had almost disappeared from conflicts, are again being deployed in large numbers in Yemen.The 2018 Landmine Monitor reports that Houthi forces used anti-personnel and anti-tank mines, mainly on the country’s west coast, close to the port of Al-Hudaydah.
 Yemen is now one of the countries most heavily contaminated with explosive remnants of war and mines in the world.

 A total of 70,000 casualties, including (United Nations figures):